Skip to content

 4. Faster Payment processing time

-You may have heard of the Faster Payment scheme which takes CHAPS even further in terms of speed.
-With Faster Payments, you can expect payments to be sent between bank accounts in real time.
-Funds typically arrive within a matter of minutes, though it can take as long as two hours in some situations.
+You may have heard of the Faster Payment scheme, which speeds CHAPS up even more.
+With Faster Payments, you can expect real-time payments between bank accounts, with funds typically arriving within minutes, though it can take as long as two hours in some situations.

 Pros: